-Previously, we discovered how the Single Responsibility Principle (SRP), one of the SOLID Principles, instructs us on how we should and shouldn’t write our classes.
+Previously, we discovered how the Single Responsibility Principle (SRP), the first of the SOLID Principles, instructs us on how we should and shouldn’t write our classes.

 SRP violations can express themselves as subtle, damaging bugs.